bjornharrtell/extjs/docs/guides/upgrade_41/README.md

 XTemplates now accept `<tpl elseif>` and  `<tpl else>` tags between `<tpl if>` and `</tpl>`

 XTemplates now evaluate embedded script fragments as "scriptlets" using "{% code %}".
-The code is executed, but nothing is placed into the template’s output stream.
+The code is executed, but nothing is placed into the template's output stream.

+XTemplate's `<tpl for="">` iteration template can now iterate over a `MixedCollection`, and within the loop, `values` references an entry in the collection.

 ## Grid plugins

 Certain Sencha-supplied Grid plugins and Features may now be used with lockable grids.
+Plugins and Features are cloned and distributed to both sides of the grid.

-The non-locked columns of a lockable grid may be edited using a row or cell editor.
-The grouping Features divide into two to work on both sides of the lockable grid and stay synchronized.
+Both sides of a lockable grid may be edited using the `CellEditing` plugin.

+Grouping Features on both sides of a lockable grid stay synchronized.

+To enable this, plugins and Features *must* extend their respective base classes `Ext.AbstractPlugin` and `Ext.grid.feature.Feature` and any implemented constructor *must* use `callParent` so that the configuration can be saved for the clone method to use.

+Note that `RowEditing` may *not* be used with lockable grids.

 See the `examples/grid/locking-group-summary-grid.html` example in your SDK for an example.